patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/writing-patternfly-design-guidelines.md

 "For information regarding accessibility, visit the [component name] accessibility tab."

-Then, link the component's accessibility tab to the words "accessibility tab".
+Then, link the component's accessibility tab to the words "accessibility tab."

 ## Formatting